AnWalbroel/CSSC/README.md

-# CSSC
+# CSSC: Clear Sky Sonde Comparison.
-CSSC: Clear Sky Sonde Comparison.
 This is a code package to find offsets of microwave radiometer channels onboard the HALO research aircraft by comparing measured with simulated brightness temperatures in clear sky conditions.
 Information about executing the code package can be found below.